jhelvy/logitr/README.md

 where `model` is a model estimated using the `logitr()` function.

 Variations:
-- For a single model run, it prints some summary information, including the model space, log-likelihood value at the solution, and a summary table of the model.
+- For a single model run, it prints some summary information, including the model space, log-likelihood value at the solution, and a summary table of the model coefficients.
 - For MXL models, the function also prints a summary of the random parameters.
 - For WTP space models, if a `prefSpaceModel` was included in the options argument, the function also prints a summary of the WTP comparison between the two models spaces.
 - If the `keepAllRuns` option is set to `TRUE`, the function will print a summary of all the multistart runs followed by a summary of the best model (as determined by the largest log-likelihood value).

-To understand the status code of any model, type `logitr.statusCodes()`, which prints a summary of the status codes from the `nloptr` optimization routine.
+To understand the status code of any model, type `logitr.statusCodes()`, which prints a description of each status code from the `nloptr` optimization routine.

 # Author, Version, and License Information
 - Author: *John Paul Helveston* (www.jhelvy.com)
 - Date First Written: *Sunday, September 28, 2014*
-- Most Recent Update: *Sunday, March 4, 2018*
+- Most Recent Update: *Sunday, March 12, 2018*
 - License: GPL-3
 - Latest Version: 1.0